arangodb/kube-arangodb/docs/bare-metal.md

 # ArangoDB on bare metal Kubernetes

-A not of warning for lack of a better word upfront: Kubernetes is awesome and powerful.
+A note of warning for lack of a better word upfront: Kubernetes is awesome and powerful.
 As with awesome and powerful things, there is infinite ways of setting up a k8s cluster.
 With great flexibility comes great complexity.
 There are infinite ways of hitting barriers.